shrimpza/zomb/README.md

   http://zomb-host:port/applications
 ```

+Aside from their plugin and user content, client application definitions are
+considered immutable, and therefor no "update" functionality is provided.
+The
+correct way to "update" an application would be to remove and re-add it.

 An Application Entity is defined as the following JSON structure, and is used
 whenever an application is returned by the API: